One of the most common questions our team gets asked when installing a new air conditioning system is “how long will my air conditioning system last?”

 However, this question is tricky because the answer is not black and white—but it does boil down to one factor: how well you maintain your air conditioning system.

-On average, the lifespan of an air conditioner ranges between 15 and 20 years.
+On average, the lifespan of an air conditioner in South Florida ranges between 10 and 12 years.
 However, every air conditioning system is different, and above all, how well you maintain your air conditioning system will influence how long it lasts.

 If you perform absolutely no maintenance on your air conditioning system, you will drastically decrease its lifespan.
 Air conditioning systems that receive no maintenance typically have a lifespan of just 10 or so years.
-On the other hand, if you perform light maintenance, your air conditioning system may last around 15 to 18 years.
+On the other hand, if you perform light maintenance, your air conditioning system may last around 12 to 15 years.

 When Is the Last Time You Scheduled a Tune-Up for Your AC?